Comfier garments with the right care

-Scratches, dirt, heat from drying cabinets and water are all things that affect the longevity of reflectives.
+Scratches, dirt, heat from drying cabinets and water are all things that affect the longevity of reflexes.
 That’s why we recommend our reflective stickers.
-They come in a lot of fun shapes, classic patches and strips - simply choose a favourite and find an optimal spot on the outerwear to stick them on to.
+They come in a lot of fun shapes, classic patches, and strips – be creative and go about it your way.
+You can never have too many.

 What’s the best way to dry outerwear?